mar1usz/rxchat/README.md

 # RxChat
-A websocket-based chat in JavaScript:
+A websocket-based chat in JavaScript and RxJS:
 ![video](https://user-images.githubusercontent.com/62397363/88463935-d8822900-ceb6-11ea-9dab-99820a875d0e.gif)

 ## Build and run: